Amorous Man: Name

-His name is variously spelled Potsʉnakwahipʉ, Pahhauca, Pahayoko, Payayuca, Pahajoko, and Taqquanno, which is translated as "The Amorous Man" or more colorful descriptions.
+His name is variously spelled Pahhauca, Pahayoko, Payayuca, Pahajoko, and Taqquanno, which is translated as "The Amorous Man" or more colorful descriptions.

 Councils and treaties

-The Amorous Man represented the Penateka division at the Camp Holmes Council in 1835, signing the treaty with Gen. M. Arbuckle and Sen. Monfort Stokes, along with chiefs such Tawaquenah (Sun Eagle) of the Kotsoteka and Iron Jacket (Puhihwikwasu'u) of the Quahadi Comanche (named as Pohowetowshah, Brass Man).
+Amorous Man represented the Penateka division at the Camp Holmes Council in 1835, signing the treaty with Gen. M. Arbuckle and Sen. Monfort Stokes, along with chiefs such Tawaquenah ("Sun Eagle") of the Kotsoteka or "Buffalo-Eaters" band and Iron Jacket (Puhihwikwasu'u or Pohowetowshah, lit.
+'Metal Shirt' or 'Brass Man') of the Quahadi or "Antelope-Eaters" band of Comanche.

-In 1838, The Amorous Man went to Houston, where he, Spirit Talker (Mukwooru), Old Owl (Mupitsukupʉ), and Potsʉnakwahipʉ met Texas President Sam Houston and signed a treaty.
-Like most Comanche chiefs, The Amorous Man came to white attention following the Council House Massacre in 1840.
-But, if Old Owl was the first among the Comanche Chiefs to recognize that defeating the whites was unlikely, Pahayoko was, probably, the second among the Penatekas: in 1843 he accepted to meet the Indian agent Daniel Watson and, in 1844, he attended the Tehuacana Creek Council, along with Old Owl, Potsʉnakwahipʉ (Buffalo Hump) and other chiefs, not including Isaviah (Yellow Wolf) and Santa Anna, but refused to sign the treaty.
-Nor was he part in the Meusebach-Comanche Treaty, signed by Mupitsukupʉ, Potsʉnakwahipʉ and Santa Anna.
+In 1838, Amorous Man went to Houston, where he, Mukwoorʉ (Spirit Talker), Mupitsukupʉ (Old Owl), and Potsʉnakwahipʉ (Buffalo Hump) met Texas President Sam Houston and signed a treaty.
+Like most Comanche chiefs, Amorous Man came to white attention following the Council House Massacre in 1840.
+But, if Old Owl was the first among the Comanche chiefs to recognize that defeating the whites was unlikely, Pahayoko was, probably, the second among the Penatekas: in 1843 he accepted to meet the Indian agent Daniel Watson and, in 1844, he attended the Tehuacana Creek Council, along with Mupitsukupʉ (Old Owl), Potsʉnakwahipʉ (Buffalo Hump), and other chiefs, not including Yellow Wolf and Santa Anna, but refused to sign the treaty.
+Nor was he part of the Meusebach-Comanche Treaty, signed by Mupitsukupʉ, Potsʉnakwahipʉ and Santa Anna.

-The Amorous Man, Mupitsukupʉ (Old Owl), Potsʉnakwahipʉ, Isaviah, Santa Anna, Ketumse, Tosahwi, and Asa-havey (Wolf's Road or Starry Road) signed the Tehuacana Treaty in April 1846, allowing the federal jurisdiction without getting any recognition of the borders of Comanche territory.
-The Amorous Man signed the Butler-Lewis Treaty of 1846.
+Amorous Man, Mupitsukupʉ (Old Owl), Potsʉnakwahipʉ (Buffalo Hump), Yellow Wolf, Santa Anna, Ketumse, Tosahwi, and Asa-havey (Wolf's Road or Starry Road) signed the Tehuacana Treaty in April 1846, allowing the federal jurisdiction without getting any recognition of the borders of Comanche territory.
+Amorous Man was a signatory of the Butler-Lewis Treaty of 1846.

 Final years

-After the cholera and smallpox epidemics of 1848 and 1849 reduced the Comanche population from approximately 20,000 to fewer than 12,000 within two years, The Amorous Man went to settle as permanent guest among the Kotsoteka, later, in 1852, going to settle near the springs of the Big Wichita River with Potsʉnakwahipʉ, Ketumse and Shanaco.
-His death's date is unknown.
+After the cholera and smallpox epidemics of 1848 and 1849 reduced the Comanche population from approximately 20,000 to fewer than 12,000 within two years, Amorous Man went to settle as a permanent guest among the Kotsoteka, and later, in 1852, went to settle near the springs of the Big Wichita River with Potsʉnakwahipʉ, Ketumse and Shanaco.
+The date of his death is unknown.